simpsonlab/simpsonlab.github.io/_posts/2015-05-19-io-performance.md

 None of this caching directly helps us in our immediate problem, since we're not intending to re-read a sequence again and again; we are picking a number of random entries to read.
 However, the entire mechanism used for caching recently used data can also be used for presenting data that the operating system and libraries thinks is _going_ to be used _soon_.
 This is where the second locality comes in; spatial locality.

 The Operating System and libraries make the reasonable assumption that if you are reading one block in a file, there's an excellent chance that you'll be reading the next block shortly afterwards.
 Since this is such a common scenario, and in fact one of the few workloads that can easily be predicted, the file system (at all levels) supports quite agressive  prefetching, or [read ahead](http://en.wikipedia.org/wiki/Readahead).
-This basic idea &ndash; since reading is slow, try to read the next few things ahead of time once the first thing is being read &ndash; is so useful and so common that it is used not just for data on disk, but for data in [RAM](http://en.wikipedia.org/wiki/Prefetch_buffer), links by [web browsers](https://medium.com/@luisvieira_gmr/html5-prefetch-1e54f6dda15d), etc.
+This basic idea &ndash; since reading is slow, try to read the next few things ahead of time, too &ndash; is so useful and so common that it is used not just for data on disk, but for data in [RAM](http://en.wikipedia.org/wiki/Prefetch_buffer), links by [web browsers](https://medium.com/@luisvieira_gmr/html5-prefetch-1e54f6dda15d), etc.

 To support this, the lowest levels of the file system (block device drivers, and even the disk and controller hardware) try to lay out sequential data on disk in such a way that when one block is read, the next block is immediately ready to be read, so that only one seek, one IOP, is necessary to begin the read, and then following reads happen more or less "for free".
 The higher levels of the stack take advantage of this by explicitly requesting one or many pages worth of data whenever a read occurs, and presents that data in the cache as if it had already been used.
 Then this data can be accessed by user software without expensive I/O operations.